-- Kegels: Tighten the muscles that stop urine flow and hold for three to five seconds.
-Then release for a few seconds and repeat
+- Kegels: Tighten the muscles that stop urine flow and hold for three to five seconds, then release for a few seconds and repeat.

 - Bridge: Lie on your back with knees bent and feet flat on floor.
 Squeeze your buttocks and pelvic floor, lifting your buttocks off the ground.
 Hold for a few seconds and then lower buttocks to floor.
 Repeat.

 Probiotics are living microorganisms (bacteria and yeasts) that are good for the gut.
-They’re similar to microorganisms typically found in the digestive tract, and these good bacteria seem to be very effective for improving gut dysfunction.
+They’re similar to microorganisms typically found in the digestive tract, and these good bacteria seem to be effective for improving gut dysfunction.
 Researchers are still studying the use of probiotics on IBS, but studies are positive.

 Make sure your doctor advises you on how much probiotics you should take and for how long.
 There are some products, like yogurt, that have probiotics, but some of these products don’t contain the quantity needed or type of probiotic required to help with IBS.
 Other times, probiotics can be destroyed by stomach acid before they get to the colon, so make sure you do your research when selecting a probiotic.

 Research shows that peppermint oil can be a safe, short-term treatment for IBS.
 Peppermint relaxes smooth muscles in the intestines which helps reduce symptoms and minimize abdominal pain.
-Rather than dealing with liquid peppermint oil, coated capsules can be purchased which are easier to ingest.
+Rather than dealing with liquid peppermint oil, coated capsules can be purchased that are easier to ingest.
 As with any new supplement or essential oil, make sure you consult with an expert before jumping in with both feet.